silphid/jen/README.md

 ## Invoking actions

-You can now call different project actions with `jen do ACTION`, but first let's see what actions this `hello-world` example defines:
+You can now call different project actions with `jen do ACTION`, but first let's see what actions the `hello-world` example defines:

 ```bash
 $ jen list actions